DUDLEY MEMORIAL LECTURE

 A native of the Dominican Republic, Argentina Copello brought her passion for art and art history with her to Washington when her father was named ambassador to the United States in 1943.

-For a quarter of a century, she devoted her time and ener- gy to the Corcoran.
-A leader in establishing the volunteer docent program, Argentina quickly became one of the Gallery’s champions.
+For a quarter of a century, she devoted her time and energy to the arts and arts education at both the National Gallery of Art and later the Corcoran.
+A leader in establishing their volunteer docent program, Argie quickly became one of the Gallery’s champions.
 She chaired the Corcoran Ball in 1976 and served as president of the Corcoran Women’s Committee from 1978 - 1980.
 She also promoted the es- tablishment of a permanent education department at the Corcoran, personally providing funds for staffing.

 Robert Whittier Dudley

 Robert Whittier Dudley was born in Hanover, NH in 1912.
-At seventeen, Bob invested his meager savings in the post-crash market.
-Those funds and part-time jobs en- abled him to graduate from the University of Wisconsin and the University of Michigan Law School.
-After serving in the Navy, he married Argentina Copello.
-For years, they lived in Spring Valley, where they raised six children, eventually moving to Bethesda, MD.
-Bob was CEO of United Masonry and Consumers Gas, and sat on the boards of a wide array of companies.
-He also served as a Trustee of Holton-Arms School and Board President for the House of Mercy.
+He attended the University of Wisconsin and University of Michigan Law School.
+After graduating, he served in the Navy and was eventually stationed in Washington DC where he met and married Argentina Copello.
+For years, they lived in Spring Valley, where they raised six children, and eventually moved to Bethesda, MD.
+In addition to being CEO of United Masonry and Consumers Gas, Bob gave generously of his time as Trustee of Holton-Arms School and as Board President for the House of Mercy.